MohamedEmary/00-odin-notes/js-path/intermediate-html-and-css/advanced-selectors.md

 30. `:nth-last-of-type(n)`: Similar to `:nth-of-type(n)`, but counts the elements from the end.
 For instance, `span:nth-last-of-type(4)` selects the fourth-to-last `span` element among its siblings.

-31. `:root`: is a special class that represents the very top level of your document - the one element that has no parents.
+31. [`:root`](https://css-tricks.com/almanac/selectors/r/root/): is a special class that represents the very top level of your document - the one element that has no parents.
 Generally when working with the web, this is equivalent to the html element, but there are a [few subtle differences](https://stackoverflow.com/questions/15899615/whats-the-difference-between-css3s-root-pseudo-class-and-html).
     - `:root` is generally the place where you will place your ‘global’ CSS rules that you want available everywhere - such as your custom properties and CSS variables, or rules such as `box-sizing: border-box;`.

 32. `:checked`: Selects input elements that are checked, such as checkboxes or radio buttons.
 It is often used in conjunction with these input types for styling or interaction.

-33. `:empty`: Selects elements that have no children, including text nodes and empty spaces.
+33. [`:empty`](https://css-tricks.com/almanac/selectors/e/empty/): Selects elements that have no children, including text nodes and empty spaces.
 For example, `p:empty` selects all empty `<p>` elements.

 34. `:disabled`: Targets form elements that are disabled.
 This can include input fields, buttons, or other form elements with the `disabled` attribute.

 35. `:required`: Selects form elements that are marked as required using the HTML `required` attribute.
 It's often used to style or apply specific behavior to required form fields.

-36. `:focus`: Selects an element that is currently in focus.
+36. [`:focus`](https://css-tricks.com/almanac/selectors/f/focus/): Selects an element that is currently in focus.
 This is often used to style elements when they are selected by the user.

-37. `:link` and `:visited` pseudo-classes are used to style links. `:link` targets links that have not yet been visited, while `:visited` targets links that have already been visited.
+37. `:link` and `:visited` pseudo-classes are used to style links. [`:link`](https://css-tricks.com/almanac/selectors/l/link/) targets links that have not yet been visited, while [`:visited`](https://css-tricks.com/almanac/selectors/v/visited/) targets links that have already been visited.

-38. `:hover` will affect anything under the user’s mouse pointer.
+38. [`:hover`](https://css-tricks.com/almanac/selectors/h/hover/) will affect anything under the user’s mouse pointer.

-39. `:active` applies to elements that are currently being clicked.
+39. [`:active`](https://css-tricks.com/almanac/selectors/a/active/) applies to elements that are currently being clicked.

-40. `::marker` allows you to customize the styling of your `<li>` elements’ bullets or numbers.
+40. [`::marker`](https://css-tricks.com/almanac/selectors/m/marker/) allows you to customize the styling of your `<li>` elements’ bullets or numbers.

-41. `::selection`: Targets the portion of a document that is currently selected by the user.
+41. [`::selection`](https://css-tricks.com/almanac/selectors/s/selection/): Targets the portion of a document that is currently selected by the user.
 It is often used to style the background or text color of the selected text.
+It allows you to change the highlighting when a user selects text on the page.

 42. `::placeholder`: Targets the placeholder text in an input field.
 It is often used to style the appearance of the placeholder text.

-43. `::first-letter` and `::first-line` allow you to give special styling to the first letter or line of some text.
+43. [`::first-letter`](https://css-tricks.com/almanac/selectors/f/first-letter/) and [`::first-line`](https://css-tricks.com/almanac/selectors/f/first-line/) allow you to give special styling to the first letter or line of some text.

-44. `::selection` allows you to change the highlighting when a user selects text on the page.

-45. `::before` and `::after` allow us to add extra elements onto the page with CSS, instead of HTML.
+44. `::before` and `::after` allow us to add extra elements onto the page with CSS, instead of HTML.
 Using it to decorate text in various ways is one common use case

 ---